 Choosing a surname after marriage or entry into a common-law relationship

-As a married person or a person living in a common-law relationship, you have a number of options for choosing your surname.
+As a married person or a person registered in a common-law relationship, you have a number of options for choosing your surname.

 • You may retain your present surname;